rahatlou/CMP/lec21/lec21.md

 ## Running a program

-You can also write a program and run it without the interactive interface. we save the followijng lines in a file called [`example1.py`](examples/example1.py)
+You can also write a program and run it without the interactive interface.
+We save the following lines in a file called [`example1.py`](examples/example1.py)
 ```python
 # this is my first program
 a = 2.3